Andres Barrios Fernandez

 with Jorge Garcia-Hombrados CEP Discussion Paper CEPR Discussion Paper

-Teacher Value Added and Gender Gaps on Educational Outcomes
+Teacher Value Added and Gender Gaps on Educational Outcomes (Accepted, Economics of Education Review)

 with Marc Riudavets